k21971/EvilHack/doc/evilhack-changelog.md

 - Rename 'Fighting' skills to 'Miscellaneous' skills, better feedback when you're able to train up a skill
 - Knight skill level in pet handling bumped from skilled to expert
+- Player can't use the #order command if they are confused or stunned